-CBO: Republicans' AHCA Would Leave 23 Million More Uninsured
+GOP Health Plan Would Leave 23 Million More Uninsured, Budget Office Says

 Cuts to Medicaid

 Medicaid accounts for by far the biggest spending reductions under the American Health Care Act.
 The bill would roll back the Medicaid expansion instituted under the Affordable Care Act, which extended the program to cover some Americans with incomes up to 133 percent of the poverty line.
-That expansion grew enrollment by 10 million, as NPR's Allison Kodjak previously reported.
+That expansion increased enrollment by 10 million, as NPR's Alison Kodjak previously reported.
 Rolling back that expansion would limit future enrollments.

-The AHCA would also give states a choice: receive Medicaid funding either via a block grant or receive a per capita amount per enrollee.
+The AHCA would also give states a choice: Receive Medicaid funding via either a block grant or a per capita amount per enrollee.

 Together, these changes would create major cuts in enrollment for the program: 14 million fewer people by 2026, and $834 billion in spending cuts over a decade.